serenity-is/docs/tutorials/movies/adding_movie_genres.md

 Serenity has notion of *dynamic scripts* to make dynamic data available to script side in the form of runtime generated scripts.

-> Dynamic scripts are similar to web services, but their output are dynamic javascript files that can be cached on client side.
+> Dynamic scripts are similar to web services, but their outputs are dynamic javascript files that can be cached on client side.
+The *dynamic* here corresponds to the data they contain, not their behavior.
+Unlike web services, dynamic scripts can't accept any parameters.
+You shouldn't try to write a dynamic script (e.g. lookup) that acts like a web service.

 To declare a dynamic lookup script for Genre table, open *GenreRow.cs* and modify it like below: